-While GSP will drive compliance, Fresh Green Clean’s Green SASH program (Safe and Sustainable Hygiene), due to be pilot trialled in late 2014, will help facility managers to achieve it.
-A suite of subscriber packs offer online monitoring and planning tools that are designed to comply with the Green Cleaning Management credit, and guides to green cleaning programs.
+While GSP will drive compliance, Fresh Green Clean’s Green SASH program (Safe and Sustainable Hygiene) will help facility managers to achieve it.
+A suite of subscriber packs offer online monitoring and planning tools.
+These are designed to comply with the Green Cleaning Management credit, and guides to green cleaning programs.

 FOUR STEPS TO A GREEN CLEANING PROGRAM

 Four elements that form the bedrock of a successful green cleaning program are policy, procurement, engagement and monitoring.
 Below are some practical guidelines extracted from the Green SASH program that will help you to prepare for GSP and gain greater value from green cleaning.

 ● Policy.
 Top-down commitment to green cleaning from the building owner/tenant is essential.
 Develop a sustainable procurement policy for cleaning services that incorporates existing sustainability and well-being policies.
 It must also describe procedures to implement the points listed below.

 ● Procurement.
 The following four-pronged approach can be used in the specifications and contract tendering process while encouraging a sense of ownership and continuous improvement: